GSA/site-scanning-documentation/scans/README.md

 This section documents active and inactive scans that have been built for the Site Scanning program.
-Each scanner exists as a file in the [scanners folder of the domain-scan project](https://github.com/18F/domain-scan/tree/master/scanners).
+Each scanner exists as a file in the [scanners folder of the domain-scan project](https://github.com/18F/domain-scan/tree/master/scanners) (and the production scan engine sees which scans to run based on [this section of code](https://github.com/18F/Spotlight/blob/master/scan_engine.sh#L13-L22)).
 A list of ideas for future scans to build [can be found here](https://github.com/18F/site-scanning-documentation/blob/master/scans/candidate-scans.md).

 ## Active